Bradfield/algos/graphs/prims-spanning-tree-algorithm.md

 The solution to this problem lies in the construction of a minimum weight **spanning tree**.
 Formally we define the minimum spanning tree
-$T$ for a graph $G = (V,E)$ as follows. $T$ is an acyclic subset of $E$ that connects all the vertices in $V$.
+$$T$$ for a graph $$G = (V,E)$$ as follows. $$T$$ is an acyclic subset of $$E$$ that connects all the vertices in $$V$$.
 The sum of the weights of the edges in T is minimized.

-Figure 10 shows a simplified version of the broadcast graph and highlights the edges that form a minimum spanning tree for the graph.
+The diagram below shows a simplified version of the broadcast graph and highlights the edges that form a minimum spanning tree for the graph.
 Now to solve our broadcast problem, the broadcast host simply sends a single copy of the broadcast message into the network.
 Each router forwards the message to any neighbor that is part of the spanning tree, excluding the neighbor that just sent it the message.
-In this example A forwards the message to B. B forwards the message to D and C.
-D forwards the message to E, which forwards it to F, which forwards it to G. No router sees more than one copy of any message, and all the listeners that are interested see a copy of the message.
+In this example A forwards the message to B. B forwards the message to D and C. D forwards the message to E, which forwards it to F, which forwards it to G. No router sees more than one copy of any message, and all the listeners that are interested see a copy of the message.

-![Figure 10: Minimum Spanning Tree for the Broadcast Graph](figures/mst1.png)
+![Minimum Spanning Tree for the Broadcast Graph](figures/minimum-spanning-tree.png)

 The algorithm we will use to solve this problem is called Prim’s algorithm.
 Prim’s algorithm belongs to a family of algorithms called the